Table of Contents

 - …more than 3 %: Indicative of bone marrow functioning normally.
 Therefore, in this case, anemia is not due to underproduction of red blood cells.

 - …less than 3 %: Indicative of abnormality in the bone marrow.
-Therefore, there is underproduction of red blood cells leading to anemia.
+Therefore, there is an underproduction of red blood cells leading to anemia.

 Reticulocytes are observed in the peripheral blood smear of a patient with hemolytic anemia.
 Normocytic anemia occurs in three conditions: